cdibbs/angular-typed-storage/README.md

 ## Running unit tests

-Run `npm test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm test` or `npm run cover` to execute the unit tests or tests + coverage.

 ## Code coverage

-While running tests, code coverage will be available at ./coverage/chrome/html/index.html.
+While running tests, code coverage will be available at /[path/to/repo]/coverage/index.html

 ## Documentation